adarsh12378/Weather-Website/README.md

 # Weather-Website

                              PROJECT INFORMATION
-this is a weather app created by using html ,css ,javascript,api .It Provides u accurate temperature of any city. using the api by weather ninjas api. taking the reference from code with harry while making this project. now u can put urr issues that how we can  make it more better.
+This is a weather app created by using html ,css ,javascript,api .It Provides u accurate temperature of any city. using the api by weather ninjas api. taking the reference from code with harry while making this project. now u can put urr issues that how we can  make it more better.